-Gardens can act as important stepping stones between nature reserves and other natural habitat by offering abundant supplies of nectar and foodplants.
+Gardens can act as important stepping stones between nature reserves and other natural habitats by offering abundant supplies of nectar and food plants.

-Butterflies will visit any garden, however small, if they can feed from suitable nectar plants and a well thought out garden can attract many species of butterfly.
+Butterflies will visit any garden, however small if they can feed on suitable nectar plants and a well thought out garden can attract many species of butterfly.
 If you manage your patch to create breeding habitat you may see even more.

 Nectar provides butterflies and moths with energy to fly and find a mate.
 In spring, it helps butterflies refuel after winter hibernation or a gruelling journey to Britain from southern Europe or Africa.